The Site Creation add-on for Restrict Content Pro allows you to offer WordPress sites to your customers, using the power of WordPress multisite.

 In addition to the above two options, you can select any published page on your site.

 To use the site creation feature, you must enable it on at least one membership level.
-Create or edit a membership under Restrict > Subscription Levels.
+Create or edit a membership under Restrict > Membership Levels.
 Select the checkbox labeled Allow Subsite Creation.

 How your customers register a new site